envirosolutionspl/pv_las/README.md

 * oddz_pol.shp
 * ow_pkt.shp
 * nadl_pol.shp <br>
+An example set of layers is located in the "Releases" section on Github.

 ### Installation instructions:
 1. Install the plugin in QGIS as a ZIP file or upload the plugin files to the location C:\Users\User\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins.